solana-developers/anchor-starter/README.md

 ## Anchor Program

-Included are 3 versions a Counter program, each building on the last.
+Included are 3 versions of a Counter program, each building on the last.
 The Counter program will only include two instructions:

 - `initialize`: Instruction to create a Counter Account
 - `increment`: Instruction to increment value stored on the Counter Account